-So before Jubilee ends, on Purim 2020, we presented this petition to the Heavenly Court.
+So on Purim 2020, as we enter into the Jubilee year of the Abortion Act, we presented this petition to the Heavenly Court.
 Nevertheless, the body of Christ must now grapple with the truth that it is not only spiritual prayers, but physical acts of justice and righteousness that must follow to right our wrongs.

 It might be interesting to recap Lou Engle’s call for Esthers to reshape the abortion landscape, and also how Singapore might be coming into a cyclical review in 2018.
 Years have passed since these exciting words, but where is the Church now in terms of the abortion landscape?
 Where are our Esthers for the unborn?
-There is still an abortion gap (I will write about this again).
+There are still abortion gaps.
 We have to start wrestling with God.
 Christ will judge Singapore on what had we done with regards to the unjust murder of the unborn.

 A last point of interest.
 For those who understands that the sun and moon exist not just for telling us the day and the year but also for “signs and for seasons” (Gen 1:14), we had a super moon on 10th-March 1.47 am Tue morning.
 This means that the moon was 14% larger and 30% brighter than usual on Purim 2020.
 What sign is God showing His people in Singapore?

 Petition to Heavenly Court at Purim